Specialist and Support Team

-Omar Rodriguez Diaz, Art Teacher
+Omar Rodriguez Diaz, Exploratory Arts Teacher

 I have been an arts educator for 7 years and an artist for as long as I remember.
 I went to a magnet high school for visual arts in Puerto Rico, where I was raised, and completed my master's degree at California Institute of the Arts with a focus on traditional animation.
 I also have over 10 years of professional dance experience and training.
 My passion for dance led me to UCLA Lab School where I offered all my talents, teaching visual arts and dance to elementary school students until recently.
 I believe the arts promote holistic growth at every age.